Woman watching OTT platform

 Meetings held during the period under review and the attendance of directors is summarised below:

-Board meetings Audit Committee Remuneration Committee
+Board Meetings Audit Committee Remuneration Committee

 Possible Attended Possible Attended Possible Attended